Life’s Biggest Questions

 - Is there really a God?

-- If He exists, does He really care about my problems?
+- Does God really care about my problems?

-- If God is good, then why does He allow the innocent to suffer?
-Couldn’t He have prevented (a particular) tragedy?
-If so, why didn’t He?
+- If God is good, then why do the innocent suffer?
+Can’t He prevent tragedy?
+If so, why doesn’t He?

 - What is death?
 Why do we die?